 Walkers, Backpackers & Hikers Welcome

-Dog friendly camping and glamping site Scotland accessible by public transport
+Dog friendly camping and glamping site Scotland, on Edinburgh's doorstep, accessible by public transport

-East Lothian offers a great variety of landscapes for walking, both long-distance and more local day hikes.
+East Lothian, known as Edinburgh's Coast and Countryside, offers a great variety of landscapes for walking, both long-distance and more local day hikes.

-- Stunning East Lothian coastline of sandy beaches, rocky shorelines and cliffs;
+- 41 miles of stunning East Lothian coastline of sandy beaches, rocky shorelines and cliffs;

 - Expanses of arable farmland and rural countryside in between,

-Guests to Drummohr will never be short of something to choose from on their East Lothian walking holiday.
-Whether you’re planning to come to East Lothian on a short-stay walking holiday, an organised rambling trip, want a John Muir Way campsite or simply plan to explore some of the beautiful countryside during your weekend or mid-week stay glamping or camping, Drummohr Camping and Glamping Site is an ideal base for a walker-friendly stay in Scotland.
+Guests to our camp site near Edinburgh at Drummohr will never be short of something to choose from on their East Lothian walking holiday.
+Whether you’re planning to come to East Lothian on a short-stay walking holiday, an organised rambling trip, want Edinburgh camping or a John Muir Way campsite or simply plan to explore some of the beautiful countryside during your weekend or mid-week stay glamping or camping, Drummohr Camping and Glamping Site is an ideal base for a walker-friendly stay in Scotland.

 Drummohr - Walker-friendly campsite all year round